 Low levels of education and aging cacao crops limit small-scale cacao farmers productivity and earning potential.
 The Cacao Effect helps address these issues by planting “Fine Flavor Cocoa” anchor crops, operated by Luker Agrícola, that use the newest cacao growing technologies to improve cacao quality standards and crop productivity levels.
 These anchor crops serve as agricultural demonstration models for small-scale cacao farmers, and they are used to encourage investors, farmers, and other industries to participate in innovative cacao farming.
 The Cacao Effect combines these anchor crops with other resilience, education, empowerment, and entrepreneurship activities to help improve farming communities’ capacities and general wellbeing.

-INCREASING CACAO CROP PRODUCTIVITY
+INCREASE CACAO CROP PRODUCTIVITY

 The Cacao Effect increases cacao crop productivity through the establishment of two anchor crops.
 It also promotes the use of new crop sowing and crop rehabilitation technologies on small-scale cacao farms.

-ASSISTING CACAO PRODUCERS’ ASSOCIATIONS
+ASSIST CACAO PRODUCERS’ ASSOCIATIONS

-The Cacao Effect provides technical assistance to cacao producers' associations to improve their technical, commercial and administrative capacities.
+The Cacao Effect provides technical assistance to cacao producers' associations to improve their technical, commercial, and administrative capacities.
 The activity also strengthens women, youth and community leaders’ capacities to participate in entrepreneurship initiatives in their communities.

-STRENGTHENING COMMUNITIES IN NECOCLI AND TUMACO
+STRENGTHEN COMMUNITIES IN NECOCLI AND TUMACO